Georgia stun Wales with victory in Cardiff

 That brought hope of a more coherent Pivac outfit, but this inept display dispelled that theory.

-A wasteful Wales attacking unit was again under the microscope as they could not break down the Georgian defence consistently.
+A wasteful Wales attacking unit was again under the microscope as they could not consistently break down the Georgian defence.

-The hosts failed to score after 24 minutes and were deservedly defeated by a better team who dominated a Wales team that appeared to lack desire and structure.
+The hosts failed to score after 24 minutes and were deservedly defeated by a better team who dominated opponents that appeared to lack desire and structure.

-Wales have suffered some humbling historical home defeats including losses to Romania in 1988, Western Samoa in 1991, Canada in 1993 and Italy earlier this year.
-This result rivals those past losses.
+Wales have suffered some humbling historical home defeats - including losses to Romania in 1988, Western Samoa in 1991, Canada in 1993 and Italy earlier this year.
+This result rivals those past defeats.

 It was a first win for Georgia in four attempts against Wales and a victory 11 months before the World Cup encounter between the two sides in Nantes.